3D-MRE for Assessing Cirrhosis, Advanced Chronic Liver Disease and Portal Hypertension

 Detailed Description

 Multiparametric three-dimensional (3D) MR elastography allows for basic viscoelastic modeling of tissue, partitioning the complex shear modulus into elastic components (eg, storage modulus) and viscous components (eg, loss modulus and damping ratio [DR]).
 However, these mechanical properties of tissue measured with use of 3D MR elastography have yet to be investigated in cirrhosis to identify specific hepatic pathophysiologic interrelations.
 We hypothesize that these mechanical properties might be valid presumptive surrogates of cirrhosis and portal hypertension, perhaps capable of supplanting liver biopsy or other invasive diagnostic interventions.
-This project aims to investigate the ability of three demensional-magnetic resonance elastography (3D-MRE) to establish a risk stratification system and perform tailored management for portal hypertension in cirrhosis.
+This project aims to investigate the ability of three demensional-magnetic resonance elastography (3D-MRE) to establish a risk stratification system and perform tailored management for portal hypertension in cirrhosis and advanced chronic liver disease.

 Study Type